Apply for a Grant

 Community Grants Program

 supports projects across the KFL&A region, in our fields of interest: Arts & Culture, Children’s Mental Health, Community Development, Education & Literacy, Environment, Health & Social Services, Heritage Preservation, Recreation, and Youth.
-Applicants in the City of Kingston, all four Frontenac Townships and Loyalist Township may apply.
-Our largest granting initiative , The Community Grants program granted over $520,000 to 33 projects in 2023.
+Applicants in the City of Kingston, all four Frontenac Townships and Loyalist Township may apply in March and October.
+In Spring 2024, the Community Grants program granted over $329,000 to 26 projects.
+The average Program Grant was $13,426, the average Operations Grant was $13,910, and the average Equipment grant was $6,353.

 The Stark Family Fund Grants Program supports a broad spectrum of initiatives within Prince Edward County.
-In 2023, over $110,000 was granted to community initiatives at 9 County area organizations.
+In 2024, over $60,000 was granted to 10 community initiatives at 10 County region organizations, with the average grant being $6,307.

 Nan Yeomans Grant for Artistic Development Program is administered by the Kingston Arts Council and funded by Nan Yeomans Fund held at the Community Foundation for Kingston & Area.